Mobile payment apps and the benefits to your business

 Your outdated POS system will get the boot.
 A 2016 report found that point-of-sale breaches are among the most common types of cyber-attacks.
 One benefit of deciding to accept mobile pay is that you’ll probably have to update that old POS system with one that supports NFC technology.
 It not only makes for a slicker checkout process, but updating your POS software also makes it less vulnerable than legacy software, which may no longer be supported with the latest security updates.

 You get two layers of protection.
 Since new NFC devices will, no doubt, be EMV-ready, you get two for the price of when it comes to upping your safety measures.
 EMV “chip cards” are more secure than cards with magnetic strips, making it almost impossible for criminals to copy credit card data.
-And NFC-enabled mobile wallets, as discussed earlier, add an extra layer of protection against fraud.
+And NFC-enabled e wallets, as discussed earlier, add an extra layer of protection against fraud.
 They use tokenization, which means the actual card number is never transmitted, only random numbers (tokens) are, which protects your customers’ information.

 Long story short: There’s a lot of time, money, and data to be gained—and lost—with mobile payment.
 But as long as businesses protect themselves with the right tools, and stay ahead of the game, it’s a virtual win-win for everyone.